believer/til/posts/describe-what-youre-doing.md

 ---
-title: describe what you're doing before doing it
+title: describe what you're doing
 excerpt: Describe what you're going to do and why before actually doing it when you're teaching something to someone.
 date: 2021-08-30
 tags: